Expo Line (SkyTrain): Branch to Production Way–University (2016)

 In 2002, the Millennium Line opened and shared the same track alignment with the Expo Line from Waterfront station in Downtown Vancouver to Columbia station in New Westminster.
 At Columbia, the two lines diverged, with the Expo Line crossing the Fraser River towards Surrey City Centre and the Millennium Line entering a short tunnel towards northeastern New Westminster and North Burnaby.

 In late 2016, the SkyTrain system underwent a service change in preparation for the opening of the Evergreen Extension, resulting in a new branch of the Expo Line serving four stations that were originally built for the Millennium Line.
 On October 22, 2016, this branch began service from Columbia to Sapperton, Braid, Lougheed Town Centre, and Production Way–University stations, while the Millennium Line began running between VCC–Clark and Lougheed Town Centre (and later, Lafarge Lake–Douglas) stations, effectively ending nearly 15 years of Millennium Line service between Waterfront and Braid.
 The main Expo Line service between Waterfront and King George stations remained in place, operating at the same frequency levels.

+Technology

+The Expo Line uses a fleet of Innovia ART and Innovia Metro trains built by Bombardier Transportation (now Alstom).
+Like the Millennium Line, the trains are powered by linear induction motors rather than the conventional electric (rotary) motors used on the Canada Line.
+Expo Line trains are operated by the same SelTrac automatic train control system used in the rest of the SkyTrain network.

+The 2023 fleet consists of six-car Mark I trains using the Innovia ART 100, two- and four-car Mark II trains (operating in coupled pairs of two cars) using the Innovia ART 200, and four-car Mark III trains using the Innovia Metro 300.
+In July 2025, new five-car Mark V trains entered service.

 Expansions

 Capacity upgrades

-Ridership on the Expo Line is continually increasing, and plans are being developed for upgrading capacity to meet future ridership levels.
-Several options are being considered and/or planned, including:
+Before the purchase of some Mark II vehicles in 2009, the Expo line was operating at capacity while carrying 12,000 passengers per hour per direction (pphpd).
+Its ultimate design capacity was 19,400 pphpd using six-car Mark I trains operating at 93-second headways.
+However, exclusively operating a fleet of five-car trains would increase the capacity to 25,700 pphpd if Mark II trains were used.

+Several options have been considered over the system's history to increase capacity on the Expo Line, including: